Meet the Founder

 Wild Life

 I've always had a bit of a wild streak.
-In my early twenties, I dated the drummer of INXS and spent 7 years travelling the world and living the typical rock-n-roll lifestyle.
-We went to parties and concerts all the time, so I was always looking for ways to improve my appearance.
+In my early twenties, I dated the drummer of INXS and spent seven years traveling the world, living the classic rock-and-roll lifestyle.
+We attended countless parties and concerts, so I was always looking for ways to improve my appearance.

-During that time, I followed a simple skincare routine, but everything changed when I met a radiant, young model who revealed her beauty secret passed down by generations of French women: "You must cleanse, tone, and moisturize every morning and night, no exceptions."
-I have lived by that mantra ever since.
+During that time, I followed a simple skincare routine, but everything changed when I met a radiant young model who revealed her beauty secret, passed down through generations of French women: "You must cleanse, tone, and moisturize every morning and night, no exceptions."
+I've lived by that mantra ever since.

 Lisa McCormick with Jon Farriss, MTV Music Awards, Los Angeles 1988 | Jon Farriss and Lisa McCormick | Lisa McCormick, Golden Temple, Kyoto 1988 | Jon Farriss, Michael Hutchence, Lisa McCormick, Paris 1987